thienclaa/congenial-octo-memory/Projects.md

   - Data Preparation: Data is already fairly well structured but required some manipulation to get the necessary format for the project.

   - Data Exploratory: Insights are most pertinent to the organization when deciding where to focus potential volunteer efforts.
-    - Percentage of volunteer inquiries that failed to be selected

-    - Percentage of projects that succeeded

-    - Average days to project completion (could be due to cancellation or actual matching and completion of project)
-    - Average days to volunteer match to project

-    - Number of volunteer inquiries by project type

   - Communication of insights: Tableau